sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 - Digits, Street, City, State, Zip, and variant representations of these elements such as abbreviations
 - PO boxes with a number represented in digits
 - Lists of addresses in the preceding formats
+- Dates that span multiple lines.
+To enable this behavior, Sensible joins the lines returned by the method using whitespaces as the separators, and runs the regular expression on the joined text.